-We now play one match each weekend, usually on a Sunday, from early May to mid September on some of the prettiest grounds within an hour’s drive of London from Warborough and Henley to Maidstone, Ripley and Cranleigh.
+We now play one match each weekend, usually on a Sunday, from early May to mid September on some of the prettiest grounds within an hour’s drive of London.
 Most fixtures start at 11:30 and are played as declaration contests, although some of afternoon games are limited overs as some of our host clubs prefer.

 We aim to provide cricket which is keenly contested but also played with a smile – as a recreation rather than a war!
 Our standard is good, as it must be to retain the interest of the well-known clubs we play.

 Our system of Match Managers means that members can play as regularly or as infrequently as they like by selecting the games which suit them.

 WE ARE ALWAYS KEEN TO MEET NEW PLAYERS so, if you would like to find out more about playing for us please contact our Assistant Secretary James Stringer (email@example.com;07775 744431)

 We are, also, always interested to talk to clubs who might like to play us – please contact our Fixture Secretary David Close

 1. The Club shall be called ‘Buccaneers Cricket Club’.

 2. The Officers of the Club shall comprise a President, an Honorary Secretary, an Honorary Treasurer, an Assistant Secretary and an Honorary Fixture Secretary.

 3. The affairs of the Club shall be managed by a Committee comprising the President, the Honorary Secretary, the Honorary Treasurer, the Honorary Assistant Secretary, the Honorary Fixture Secretary and not fewer than three elected members.